 Once the price breakout occurs above the upper resistance level, the pattern is valid, and a buy signal is given.

-Generally, rectangle patterns are part of the classical chart patterns group and show a temporary period of indecision between buyers and sellers.
-It is a very common and powerful chart pattern that involves the breakout trading technique.
+Generally, rectangle patterns are part of the classical chart patterns group and they show a temporary period of indecision between buyers and sellers.
+These are very common and powerful chart patterns that involve the breakout trading technique.